flucoma/flucoma-docs/doc/SKMeans.rst

    Given a trained object, return the cluster ID for a data point in a |buffer|

-:message transform:
+:message encode:

-   :arg srcDataSet: A :fluid-obj:`DataSet` containing the data to transform.
+   :arg srcDataSet: A :fluid-obj:`DataSet` containing the data to encode.

    :arg dstDataSet: A :fluid-obj:`DataSet` to contain the new cluster-activation space.